Optimal Echo Chambers: Model

-We assume that the high- and low-type signals are from a family of densities parameterized by variance, and that satisfies the following regularity condition: for each type, $q\in\{L,H\}$, and any state $\omega$,
+We assume that low-type signals are from a family of densities parameterized by variance that satisfies the following regularity condition: for any state $\omega$,

 Equation \ref{eq:fzero} says that the low-type density converges to zero pointwise as its variance goes to infinity.
-In other words, the family of distributions is such that increasing the variance parameter does not simply make the tails longer, but can make any given region of the support arbitrarily unlikely.
-This property should not seem unnaturally restrictive---Equation \ref{eq:fzero} holds for the normal distribution and the exponential distribution, among others.
+In other words, increasing the variance parameter does not simply make the tails longer, but can make any given region of the support arbitrarily unlikely.
+This property should not seem unnaturally restrictive---Eq. \ref{eq:fzero} holds for the normal distribution and the exponential distribution, among others.\footnote{Furthermore, even if the low-type signal distribution does not satisfy Eq. \ref{eq:fzero}, its tails always will (otherwise the distribution would be improper).
+That is, there will always be a fixed radius around the true state outside which $f_L\left(s\vert\omega\right)\rightarrow0$ as $\sigma_L\rightarrow \infty$.
+If the tails are less informative than the remainder of the signal distribution (low and high type combined), then we can relabel the tails the low type signals and proceed.}

 Before choosing an action, the agent can sample one signal.
-Its source cannot be credibly conveyed to the agent, but the agent can choose to sample only signals within a radius $r\in\bar\R_+$ of the prior mean $\omega_0$.
+Its type (accuracy) cannot be credibly conveyed to the agent, but the agent can choose to sample only signal realizations within a radius $r\in\bar\R_+$ of her prior mean $\omega_0$.
 Given a chosen range, let $T_r$ denote the truncation operation.
-Then the distribution of the signal sampled is $T_rf(s|\omega)$, that is: \equa T_rf(s|\omega)=\left\{
+Then the distribution of the signal realization sampled is $T_rf(s|\omega)$, that is: \equa T_rf(s|\omega)=\left\{

 \right.\fequa

 where $F(r|\omega)=\int_{-\infty}^rf(s|\omega)ds$ is the cumulative distribution function of $f(\cdot)$.